How might we reimagine the commuting experience for young professionals taking BART?

 - What affects transportation: colors & art

-We also conducted interviews with commuters in the age group of 18-30, trying to understand their experiences with the BART.
-Some common insights from our interviews:
+We also conducted interviews with commuters in the age group of 18-30 to understand their experiences with the BART and commuting in general.
+Here’s what they had to say:

 - Safety seems to be a concern - people wants to feel comfortable